CHAPTER 1

 Amanda’s small voice broke through.
 “Why, Mom?
 Why aren’t you coming home?
 What about my birthday party?”

-The question tore through her.
+The question ripped through Zoe.
 How could she explain to a nine-year-old that some promises were impossible to keep?
-"It's complicated, sweetheart."
+“It’s complicated, sweetheart.”

 “But you promised!”
 Amanda accused.

-The Humvee's windshield exploded inward in a shower of safety glass.
-The sat-phone flew from her hand as Zoe instinctively ducked, her body reacting before her mind could process.
+Suddenly, the Humvee’s windshield exploded inward in a shower of safety glass.
+The satphone flew from Zoe’s hand as she instinctively ducked, her body reacting before her mind could process what was happening.
 Glass fragments peppered her face and hands.
 Blood welled from a dozen tiny cuts.

-A second shot.
-A vicious crack-thump, ripped through the seat where her head had been a second before.
-Foam padding erupted in a synthetic cloud.
+A second shot, a vicious crack-thump, ripped through the back of the seat, where her head had been a moment earlier.
+Foam padding spewed out in a synthetic cloud.

-Zoe slammed her hand down on the sat phone, clicking it off.
-The last thing she heard was Amanda's frightened cry.
-Her other hand grabbed a rifle on the seat.
+Zoe slammed her hand down on the satphone, clicking it off.
+The last thing she heard was her daughter’s frightened cry.
+Her other hand grabbed her rifle from the seat.
 One family for another.

 “Contact right!
 Contact right!” she shouted, kicking open the door.
 “Defensive positions!”